 “Tom touched base with us and it’s a fantastic appointment for Carlow hurling.
-He’s the right man to steer us in the right direction”, he says.
+He’s the right man to steer us in the right direction”, he said.

-Regarding the team’s aspirations under Mullally for 2021, Tracey insists that nothing will change for the team in terms of just taking every game as it comes.
+Regarding the team’s aspirations under Mullally for 2021, Tracey insists that nothing will change for the side in terms of just taking every game as it comes.

 Tracey, who is widely considered to be one of the top inter-county goalkeepers currently plying his trade, echoed a sentiment made by numerous intercounty players that 2020 was one of the most enjoyable years in recent memory due to the scheduling of club and inter-county fixtures.